Meulengracht/libgracht/README.md

 The library itself supports different kind of ways to send/receive messages.
 This can be done individually or in bulk.
 Multiple messages can be invoked and awaited with a single call.

+Links are defined in include/gracht/links and are seperate objects that must be created before the client or server gets created/initialized.
+If you want to implement your own link interface you can take a look at the required functions under /include/gracht/link/link.h.

+Supported links:
+ - Socket

+Supported languages for code generation are:
+ - C

+Libraries the core library depends on:
+ - C11 threads or pthreads (linux only)

 ## Protocol Format

 ```